longturn/freeciv21/docs/Coding/hacking.rst

 Natural Coordinates
 ^^^^^^^^^^^^^^^^^^^

-Natural coordinates preserve the geometry of Map coordinates, but also have the rectangular property of native coordinates.
+Natural coordinates preserve the geometry of map coordinates, but also have the rectangular property of native coordinates.
 They are unwieldy for most operations because of their sparseness.
-They may not have the same scale as Map coordinates and, in the iso case, there are gaps in the natural representation of a Map.
+They may not have the same scale as map coordinates and, in the iso case, there are gaps in the natural representation of a map.

 With classical view, this looks like: